A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Evaluation on simulated data

 \subsection{Results on simulated data}

-The results from the evaluation of the representations are shown in \autoref{tab:synthresults}.
+The results on the downstream tasks are shown in \autoref{tab:synthresults}.
 Results are shown for fine-tuning on a dataset simulated with a block-diagonal mixing matrix as well as with a full mixing matrix.
 It is evident that pretraining with a strategy that does not fit the actual data generation process of the pretraining dataset yields poor representations.
 E.g. constructing positive pairs using the CSC strategy on a highly non-stationary CRLC pretraining dataset gives fine-tuning results that are only slightly better than random ($53.2-58.7\%$ accuracy across fine-tuning datasets.)

-The results for finetuning on data with block-diagonal mixing show that choosing the pretraining strategy that matches the dataset increases performance on the downstream task.
-When finetuning on data constructed with a full mixing matrix, the results tell a slightly different story.
+The results for fine-tuning on data with block-diagonal mixing show that choosing the pretraining strategy that matches the downstream dataset increases performance on the downstream task.
+When fine-tuning on data constructed with a full mixing matrix, the results tell a slightly different story.
 With the CRLC pretraining on the CRLC dataset, the fine-tuned model reaches an accuracy of 74.8\%.
 However, the CSC pretraining on the CSC dataset only reaches an accuracy slightly above random and comparable with models trained with mismatch between data generation and pre-training strategy.
 A reason for this behaviour could be the standardization of the elements of the mixing matrix.
 The mixing matrix is standardized to sum to one for each source across all output variables.
 Thus when the contribution is spread across more output variables its contribution to each individual variable will be lower.
 This suggests that the mismatch between pretraining and fine-tuning dataset lowers the final performance.

 In real-world data one cannot design the pretraining dataset to fit well with the pretraining strategy; however, one can choose an appropriate pretraining strategy that fits well with the characteristics of the data used for pretraining.
 Additionally, our findings indicate that it is also important to consider the alignment between the pretraining and fine-tuning datasets.